How to stop biting your nails

 If your bad habit is starting to impact different aspects of your life negatively – and you’re struggling to give it up by yourself – there’s no shame in seeking professional help.
 A psychologist or GP can offer support and advice.

 Looking for more ways you can improve your overall health and wellbeing?
-Check out The Check Up’s dedicated Healthy Living section.
+Check out our healthy habits series.